Business Processes and Modules

 Business Processes

 The Florida PALM Team categorized the financial management processes used today in thirteen business process groupings.
-The following groupings will be used to organize and communicate the design of Florida PALM for the State.
+The following groupings will be used to organize and communicate the design of Florida PALM for the state.
+As system designs are finalized, content will be updated for that business process grouping.

 Modules